dandailey/advent_of_code/2021/README.md

 You will get your answer, and it will be written to a file called `answer.txt`

-The command line accepts optional arguments:
+The command line accepts some optional arguments:
   - `debug` - runs with sample input and does not save the answer
   - `output` - if log statements are present in your code, they'll be shown
   - `instructions` - outputs the contents of an optional `instructions.txt` file

+# Available Methods

 Within your `calculate_answer` method, you have access to an `input` method, which will be the contents of either `input.txt` or `input.sample.txt`, depending on whether you're running in debug mode or not.
 Manual methods are available for `real_input` and `sample_input`

-Available Methods:

 - `input`: the contents of either `input.txt` or `input.sample.txt`, depending on whether you're running in debug mode or not.
 Wrapper method for either `real_input` or `sample_input`